top of page

 M.M.Y.
 Art

-August 6 - August 17
+August 6 - August 17, 2024

-Michele Smeulders invites you to view the world through her "spectacularly goofy glasses."
+Michele Smeulders invited you to view the world through her "spectacularly goofy glasses."
 Her imaginative paintings and playful collages simplify our complex world, offering viewers a joyous escape and a fresh perspective.
 With an emphasis on accentuating the positive and resisting the usual, Michele's work brings a joyful exuberance to the gallery space, inviting you to borrow her heart-shaped, rose-coloured glasses for a moment of pure delight.

 Miriam Traher's mixed media abstracts are a bold and distinctive expression of her artistic vision.
 Her textured and layered contemporary work is spontaneous, guided by experimentation, intuitively responding to each previous mark.
 Her art has a sense of play and wonder and her “why not? let’s see…” approach to creating unplanned surprises of colour combinations and marks, bringing a bold spark to people’s homes.